PHY4910/Poster/README.md

-# Poster
+# Teaching Advanced Python Techniques using Astrophysics
-Sample code and work for the poster "Teaching Advanced Python Techniques using Astrophysics."
+Sample code and work for the poster.